 Cadet Summer Training (CST)

-In support of the USMA Military Program, MT provides Operations Officers for the following Cadet Summer Training events comparable to Battalion and Brigade levels of responsibility:
+In support of the USMA Military Program, DMI provides Operations Officers for the following Cadet Summer Training events comparable to Battalion and Brigade levels of responsibility:

 Cadet Basic Training (CBT):